Az-Neter/AzNet-MASTER/ZEED/006 - BattleNET.md

-The Combat System (name WiP) is hosted as a user-run server with a public or local IP and port
+The BattleNET is hosted as a user-run server with a public or local IP and port

 The Client program connects to the combat server when specified with port and ip